IdrissaN/BasicNeeds-BasicRights-NLP-Challenge-Winning-Solution/README.md

 # Winning Solution for the Basic Needs Basic Rights NLP Challenge hosted in [Zindi](https://zindi.africa/competitions/basic-needs-basic-rights-kenya-tech4mentalhealth/leaderboard)

 ## Competition Goal
 The objective of this challenge is to develop a machine learning model that classifies statements and questions expressed by university students in Kenya when speaking about the mental health challenges they struggle with.
-The four categories are depression, suicide, alchoholism, and drug abuse.
+The four categories are **depression**, **suicide**, **alchoholism**, and **drug** abuse.

 This solution will be used for a prototype of a mental health chatbot designed specifically for university students.
 This initiative is a first step in leveraging technology to make mental health services more accessible and more user-friendly for young people in Kenya and around the world.

 ## Competition metric
-The evaluation metric for this challenge is Log Loss.
+The evaluation metric for this challenge is **Log Loss**.

 ## Data